lucasmc64/bikcraft/README.md

 ## What is Origamid? :wolf:

-Origamid é uma instituição de ensino online criada por Mestre André Rafael com o objetivo de transmitir seus conhecimentos em Front-end e UI&UX.
+Origamid is an online education institution created by André Rafael with the aim of transmitting his knowledge in Front-end and UI&UX.

 ## Goal :dart: